WallStreetMojo

 Capital Receipts Example: 1 – The money received from the shareholders

 When a company needs more money, it can go for initial public offerings (IPOs).
 IPO helps a company to become public.
-When a firm gets public, then they sell their shares to the public.
-People who own the shares of the company are called shareholders of the company.
-Shareholders of the company hold shares of the company in lieu of offering money to the company.
-That means when a person purchases a share, he gives away the price of the share to the company.
+When a firm gets public, they sell its shares to the public.
+People who own the company's shares are called shareholders of the company.
+Shareholders of the company hold shares instead of offering money to the company.
+That means when a person purchases a share, and he gives away the share price to the company.
 Through IPOs, the company earns a lot of money.
 And this money received from the shareholders can be called capital receipts because –

 • The money received from the shareholders creates a liability for the company.